Unlock Profits: Aircraft Leaseback Benefits for Owners

 Types of Leaseback Agreements

-• Operating Lease: The airline leases the aircraft for a specified period, without the intention of ownership at the end of the lease term.
+• Operating Lease: The airline uses the aircraft for a defined period with no expectation of ownership afterward.
+At lease end, the plane goes back to the lessor.

 Advantages of Aircraft Leaseback